RahulGajare/Programs/README.md

 # Functional Programs

-This project Consist of Functional Programs, You can navigate thorough all programs by running the "Menu.cs" file.
+This project Consist of Functional Programs, You can navigate through all programs by running the "Menu.cs" file.